palankid/crypto-asset-selector/README.md

 - Price is displayed in white text, while the 24-hour price change is shown:
   - **Green for positive change**.
   - **Red for negative change**.
+- Saved selection is persisted and reloaded when the application runs again.

 ### 3. **Technology Stack**